Detective work identifies pirates in Dutch masterpiece at Felbrigg Hall

 Research into a painting by Dutch artist Simon de Vlieger, has revealed it depicts a different battle scene to what experts had previously thought.

 It had been suggested the maritime painting portrayed the Siege of Amoy (Xiamen), but it is now thought the subject is a Chinese and Dutch attack on pirates that took place three years earlier, on 9 February 1630.
-The painting, which has hung in the Cabinet Room at Felbrigg Hall for over 250 years has been taken off the wall so the silk and wool wall hangings can be cleaned, allowing a closer inspection and an opportunity to revisit the story it tells.
+The painting, which has hung in the Cabinet Room at Felbrigg Hall for over 250 years, was been taken off the wall in 2018 so the silk and wool wall hangings could be cleaned, allowing a closer inspection and an opportunity to revisit the story it tells.

 Simon de Vlieger was one of the most important and influential Dutch marine painters of the seventeenth century.
 He had a great interest in the depiction of stormy seas, favouring calmer coastlines later on in his career.